 I don’t want to spend too much time on this, but first of all, it’s speaking of angels and not people.
 In Greek mythology, Tartarus was a place under the underworld (hades) which was a dark, gloomy place of judgement.
 You can read more about it here, but for now let’s just say it’s a mythical place where really bad mythical creatures like the titans and cyclops were contained.
 Because they needed extra-tight security.
 It later became a place where the wicked were sent to suffer.
 It’s the place where Sisyphus kept having to push a rock up a hill.
 Its use here is a reference to the extra-biblical Book of Enoch which said that the angel Uriel was put in charge.
 Presumably to watch the fallen angels.

 When Jesus spoke of Gehenna, the filth, and fires and shame and guilt which it evoked wasn’t something abstract.
 It was real.
 It was somewhere you could walk to.
 It was not a place where you would linger.
 There was A LOT of baggage that went with the name Gehenna.
 But is it hell?
 Obviously, given the perspective I am working from, I will argue not.
 It is often said that by the time of Jesus Gehenna associated with hell in some way.
 But this isn’t true.
-In fact, Gehenna isn’t mentioned in Jewish texts until the 6th century AD.
+In fact, Gehenna isn’t mentioned as a place one went to after death in Jewish texts until the 6th century AD.
 When Jesus spoke of Gehenna, none of his listeners would have thought of hell or the afterlife.
 They would have thought of the town dump and all of that terrible history of sin and God’s wrath coming down on his people.
 Which given how much of what Jesus taught was concerned with the coming judgment on Israel is exactly what he would have intended.
 (N.T.
 Wright in The Challenge of Jesus does a good job of explaining how central this impending judgment was to Jesus’ ministry.)
 If Jesus had meant to use Gehenna as an illustration of suffering in the afterlife, it would have been a novel use of the name.
 It would have required explanation indicating that this is what he means, which he does not provide.
-Instead, what he says is consistant with the judgment of God on the nation of Israel as recorded in the book of Jeremiah.
+Instead, what he says is consistent with the judgment of God on the nation of Israel as recorded in the book of Jeremiah.